-The majority of the unrealized losses on ABS at December 31, 2012, and 2011, were related to CLO debt tranched securities ("CLO Debt") with a carrying value of \$53 million (2011: \$48 million).
+A significant portion of the unrealized losses on ABS at December 31, 2013, and 2012, were related to CLO debt tranched securities ("CLO Debt") purchased prior to the credit crisis with a current carrying value of \$30 million (2012: \$53 million).
 We used the following significant inputs to estimate the credit loss for these securities:

-At December 31, 2012 2011
+At December 31, 2013 2012

 Default rate 4.0% 4.0%

 Loss severity rate 53.5% 53.5%

-Collateral spreads 2.5% - 3.7% 2.6% - 3.8%
+Collateral spreads 2.7% - 3.5% 2.5% - 3.7%

 Our assumptions on default and loss severity rates are established based on an assessment of actual experience to date for each CLO Debt and review of recent credit rating agencies' default and loss severity forecasts.
-Based on the underlying collateral values and our projected cash flows at December 31, 2012, our CLO Debt had sufficient credit protection levels to receive all contractually obligated principal and interest payments.
+Based on the underlying collateral values and our projected cash flows at December 31, 2013, we do not expect any credit losses on our CLO Debt as the current unrealized loss is reflective of the securities' low coupon relative to the higher market yields available for similar securities.